sohaibimran7/sdm/README.md

-# Code for "Spatial disaggregation of asset type for hazard risk assessment using a lattice-based Hopfield Neural Network"
+# Code for [paper name hidden for double blind peer review]

 To install the package and dependencies, run:
 ```